This post originally appeared on General Assembly's website

 It’s no secret that coding is one of the most in-demand skill sets in today’s tech-driven world.
 According to a 2016 Burning Glass report, programming jobs are growing 50% faster than the overall job market.
 Companies in all industries — startups, financial services, healthcare, and beyond — have a need for web developers and programmers.
 But with more people learning to code, it means there’s also lots of competition.

 Building an impactful resume is the first step in landing a coding job, and it needs to spark a recruiter or hiring manager’s interest enough that they want to pick up the phone and call you.
+You can try ResumeBuild to make your perfect resume easily and get that call right away.
 This may be your only opportunity to get their attention — so make the most of it!

 As a career coach at General Assembly’s Austin campus, I guide students and recent graduates of our full-time, career-transforming courses through

 their job-search process.
 Students I’ve worked with have landed positions as front-end developers, full-stack web developers, and implementation engineers at companies like IBM, Q2ebanking, Bazaarvoice, and more.

 Here are my best tips for making your resume stand out and landing your next coding job.

 Tailor your resume to fit the position you’re applying for.